submagr/Auto-Availability/README.md

 # Auto-Availability
-Automatically fill out availability from your google calendar.
+Chrome extension for filling out availability from your google calendar inside gmail.

-Something like this that works: https://chrome.google.com/webstore/detail/available-calendar-availa/lhfhcjmgkahmnlepjcnldhcbakekjlif/related?hl=en-US
+Something like this but should actually work: https://chrome.google.com/webstore/detail/available-calendar-availa/lhfhcjmgkahmnlepjcnldhcbakekjlif/related?hl=en-US